JiminGo-Research/jimingo.github.io/_projects/4_project.md

     Results of tweets per barand over time
 </div>

-<b>Multi-Criteria Decision Making : </b> Therefore, we decided to evaluate the effectiveness of the advertisements by considering all the factors comprehensively and chose to use a MCDM model.
+<b>Multi-Criteria Decision Making : </b> Therefore, we decided to evaluate the effectiveness of the advertisements by <b>considering all the factors comprehensively and chose to use a MCDM model</b>.
 We used a model that combines <b>AHP</b> and <b>TOPSIS</b>.
 The weights were determined through the AHP model, while the TOPSIS model was used to evaluate how close the alternatives were to the given criteria in order to identify the most ideal alternative.

 As shown in the structure of the AHP model at the bottom left, we used the number of tweets, cost per tweet, positive tweet ratio, and negative tweet ratio as the criteria.
 The image on the right shows the brand rankings when more weight is given to each criterion.
 For example, in the case of Universal, when more weight is given to the number of tweets, it ranks 5th, but when more weight is given to the positive tweet ratio, it drops to 63rd.
 This analysis suggests that Universal did not receive many positive tweets.